hmcts/finrem-case-orchestration-service/README.md

 ```

 This will spin up finrem-case-orchestration along with the base CCD services
-and a few docker containers for Postgres, ES, LS and XUI :
+and a few docker containers for Postgres, ES, LS and XUI:

 on `build.gradle` you can find our customisation for the plugin task on `bootWithCCD`: